CreateJS/EaselJS/README_CREATEJS_NAMESPACE.txt

-In the NEXT version of CreateJS class definitions reside in a "createjs" namespace by default.
+In this version of CreateJS class definitions reside in a "createjs" namespace by default.

 For example, instead of instantiating a Shape like this: var foo = new Shape();